lsst/fgcmcal/cookbook/README.md

 ### Constructing a LUT from a precomputed atmosphere table

 A [sample config](fgcmMakeLutHscFromTable.py) for HSC in in the `cookbook/` directory.
-There are only 3 fields to know about.  `filterNames` is a list of the "canonical" filter names.
-Multiple "filters" can reference a single "band" (for example as the `r` and `i` filters have been replaced on HSC).
+There are only 3 fields to know about.  `physicalFilters` is a list of the physical filter labels to make the LUT.
+Multiple physical filters can reference a single band (for example, HSC-R and HSC-R2 both refer to the same r-band).
 All filters that map to a single band will be calibrated together and put on the same system.
-The `stdFilterNames` field is a list which matches each filter to a "standard filter".
-For example, you can specify that all observations taken with the `i` filter should be transformed to the `i2` filter.
-Note that at the current time the RC dataset on `lsst-dev` does not contain any `i2` data.
+The `stdPhysicalFilterOverrideMap` dictionary field is the override mapping from physical filter labels to "standard" physical filter labels.
+The "standard" physical filter defines the transmission curve that the FGCM standard bandpass will be based on.
+Any filter not listed here will be mapped to itself (e.g. HSC-G->HSC-G).
+Use this override for cross- filter calibration such as HSC-R->HSC-R2 and HSC-I->HSC-I2.
+Note that at the current time the RC2 dataset on `lsst-devl` does not contain any HSC-R2 or HSC-I2 data.
 Finally, `atmosphereTableName` specifies the name of the table distributed with the third-party FGCM code; see that code for details.

 ### Constructing a LUT using MODTRAN4